The Sorcerer's Apprentice (Dukas): Fantasia

 Although The Sorcerer's Apprentice was already a popular concert piece, it was brought to a much larger audience through its inclusion, as one of eight animated shorts based on classical music, in the 1940 Walt Disney animated concert film Fantasia.
 In the film segment, also called “The Sorcerer’s Apprentice,” Mickey Mouse plays the role of the apprentice.
-Disney had acquired the music rights in 1937 when he planned to release a separate Mickey Mouse film, which, at the suggestion of Leopold Stokowski, was eventually expanded into Fantasia.
+Disney had acquired the music rights in 1937 when he planned to release a separate Mickey Mouse film which, at the suggestion of Leopold Stokowski, was eventually expanded into Fantasia.

+It was reproduced in Fantasia 2000 as the only segment from the original film to be used in the movie as it uses seven new segments conducted by Stokowski's successor James Levine.

 Other screen versions

-A decade prior to Fantasia, in 1930 Sidney Levee directed, Hugo Riesenfeld and William Cameron Menzies produced, and Joseph M. Schenck presented a series of four short films of classical music.
+In 1930, a decade prior to Fantasia, Sidney Levee directed, Hugo Riesenfeld and William Cameron Menzies produced, and Joseph M. Schenck presented a series of four short films of classical music.
 One of the four, based on the Dukas music, was titled The Wizard's Apprentice; this short film has been released on DVD and shown on Classic Arts Showcase.
 In 1931, the Dukas piece was used in Study No. 8 by Oskar Fischinger.